 It’s early June and with the recent inclement weather (or great weather for mushroom hunters!) there are plenty of different species popping up here and there.
 But after a local visit to a local (mixed woodland) wood, I was quite disappointed with the results.
 But then again, summer is usually a good mix of grassland and woodland finds.
 You can’t win or find them all!

 After seeing these chaps again, I felt it was time to feature this common woodland mushroom (which I always see this time of year).
 As usual, they’ll be hugging the base of an oak, beech or other deciduous tree or stump.

-Collybia species* have the common English name of ‘Toughshanks’ for the simple reason that they have very tough, flexible and fibrous stems.
+Collybia (or Gymnopus) species* have the common English name of ‘Toughshanks’ for the simple reason that they have very tough, flexible and fibrous stems.
 In addition to this (or subtraction!) they never have any ring or volva present (see mushroom identification page for more general info).

 As mentioned, they often appear at the base of broadleaved trees (especially oak) and grow in dense tufts of a dozen or more.
 Sometimes they can appear to be growing out of the ground, but they are in fact attached to the nearby host tree via it’s underground roots.
 I have only seen this a few times and I really don’t know how common that is.

 When young, the numerous caps appear button like (between 1 – 3 cm in diametre) and are red/brown in colour with lighter patches here and there.
 You’ll also notice much darker spots on the surface due to the odd nibble from a bug or minor surface imperfection.
 When more mature, the cap expands up to 7cm in diametre and fades slightly in colour (see pictures below) especially as it drys out.
 The texture is very smooth but gooey when moist, or soon after rain.